Regardless of your area of interest, you’ll find a wide range of research and internship opportunities in Furman’s Sociology Department.

 Summer Research & Internships Fellows

 Furman offers one of the few programs in the country that directly funds student internships and research experiences, providing competitive fellowships for students who would otherwise receive little or no payment.
-Find out how we can fund your internship.
+Find out how we can fund your research project or internship.